carmonalab/ProjecTILs/docs/functions.md

 * `read.sc.query`   Load a query expression matrix to be projected onto the reference atlas.
 Several formats (10x, hdf5, raw and log counts, etc.) are supported - see type parameter for details

+* `Run.ProjecTILs`	A wrapper for `make.projection` and `cellstate.predict` (see below).
+It returns the query embedded in the PCA and UMAP space of the reference, and predict cell state labels for the query cells.

+* `ProjecTILs.classifier`	Similarly to `Run.ProjecTILs`, it perform reference projection and cell state prediction.
+However, the query embeddings are left intact and only cell state labels are returned.
+Useful if you wish to use ProjecTILs as a classifier and annotate your data in their native space.

 * `make.projection`   Project a single-cell RNA-seq dataset onto a reference map of cellular states.

 * `plot.projection`   Plots the UMAP representation of the reference map, together with the projected coordinates of a query dataset.